abel-bernabeu/facecompressor/README.md

 A command line interface is provided for allowing final users to give the compressor a try.

-The tool takes an image in .png or .jpeg format and produces a file in a custom image exchange format we have called QTX (standing for Quantized Tensor Exchange and pronounced "kewtics").
+The tool takes as input an image in .png or .jpeg format and produces an exchange file in a custom format we have called QTX (standing for Quantized Tensor Exchange and pronounced "kewtics").
+Even though QTX is used in this project as an image exchange format, the format has indeed been designed following an application-agnostic approach and it is royalty free.

 One uses the "encode" command for producing a QTX: